robotadmin/jenkins_rails_ci/README.md

 # What it does

-# What it does not (aka "future work")
+# What it doesn't (aka "future work")

-# Nice references that saved me a lot of time
+# Nice references on the topic

 * http://jenkins-ci.361315.n4.nabble.com/Installing-Jenkins-plugins-via-API-td4639021.html
 * http://serverfault.com/questions/321167/add-correct-host-key-in-known-hosts-multiple-ssh-host-keys-per-hostnam